 Finding the Top Financial Advisors in Boca Raton, FL

 To find a financial advisor, you have to do some serious digging into government documents, websites and databases.
 But we did all that hard work for you.
-The team at SmartAsset dove into the research behind local advisor firms to bring you the top nine financial advisory firms in Boca Raton, Florida.
-We explored key factors such as investment minimums, scope of services offered and fee structure.
+The team at SmartAsset dove into the research to bring you the top 10 financial advisory firms in Boca Raton, Florida.
+We considered key factors such as investment minimums, scope of services offered and fee structure.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|